webim/webim-client-sdk-ios/README.md

 Abilities described In this manual are not all of the existing ones, so after necessary minimum is implemented it is recommended to get acquainted with full list of protocols and methods listed in SDK public files.

-All public interfaces, classes and methods are described inside 10 files (in alphabetical order):
+All public interfaces, classes and methods are described inside this files (in alphabetical order):
 * **Department.swift**,
 * **FatalErrorHandler.swift**,
 * **Message.swift**,